Building a Near-Zero-Cost Serverless Task Manager on AWS

 - serving the site through CloudFront

-- replacing NAT Gateway with a VPC Endpoint
+- replacing NAT Gateway with a DynamoDB Gateway VPC Endpoint (no additional charge)

 - creating an AWS Budget to catch surprises early

-The VPC Endpoint decision is the clearest example.
+The Gateway VPC Endpoint decision is the clearest example.
 One networking choice can save far more money than dozens of small code-level optimizations.
+Gateway Endpoints for DynamoDB and S3 are free, while a NAT Gateway would cost ~$32/month minimum.

 What I learned from this project